The Data Center Rundown

 Read at Data Center Knowledge→

-Amazon Web Services is celebrating the twentieth anniversary of its Simple Storage Service, which has now scaled to hold hundreds of exabytes of data and established a substantial cultural influence.
+Amazon Web Services recently marked the twentieth anniversary of its Simple Storage Service, revealing operational scale information suggesting the cloud storage service now manages hundreds of exabytes of data.

 Read at The Register→